Chiesa di San Domenico Maggiore

 Piazza San Domenico Maggiore

-Centre stage on this handsome square is the 18th-century Guglia di San Domenico .
-The work of Cosimo Fanzago, Francesco Antonio...
+Star of this operatic square is the 18th-century Guglia di San Domenico .
+The work of Cosimo Fanzago, Francesco Antonio Picchiatti and...

 Piazza San Domenico Maggiore 8a · interesting places nearby